ayrtonmsa/python-rag/README.md

 ### With Embeddings

 - Copy and paste the URLs you want searched based on.
-- Make a question.
+- Make your question.
+- Click on Query Documents.

 ### Without Embeddings

-- Remove all links.
-- Make a question.
+- Make your question.
+- Click on Query Model.

 ## Using a Different Model